keboola/blog/_posts/2019-03-21-turning-internal-company-data-into-a-new-data-as-a-service-revenue-stream-dataheroes-podcast-3.md

 coverphoto_slider: "/uploads/data heroes.jpg"

 ---
-# Turning Internal Company Data into a New Data-as-a-Service Revenue Stream – DataHeroes Podcast #3
+# Turnin Internal Company Data into a New Data-as-a-Service Revenue Stream – DataHeroes Podcast #3

 #### **In the third DataHeroes podcast, our CEO Pavel Dolezal talks to Michal Buzek, Head of Business Intelligence at Heureka.
 Heureka is one of the biggest e-commerce companies in Central and Eastern Europe, running leading price comparison websites in nine European countries.
 Michal’s team has recently launched a new service which provides marketing data to Heureka’s business partners – brands and e-retailers.**